View of Ruined Abbey, Painshill Park, Surrey, UK

 Temple of Bacchus Painshill Park, Surrey, UK

-On our return to the lake, the most prominent landmark is the splendid Temple of Bacchus.
+On the return to the lake, the most prominent landmark is the splendid Temple of Bacchus.
 This folly houses Hamilton’s statue of Bacchus, which he’d purchased on his European travels.

-From a distance we could see a row of Roman statues in between the columns.
-Disappointingly, on closer inspection we discovered they were just pictures of the statues and the only genuine statue was inside.
+From a distance you’ll see a row of Roman statues in between the columns.
+However, on closer inspection, you’ll discover that they are just pictures of statues and the only genuine article is inside.

-Passing by the Turkish Tent, we returned down to the 5 Arch Bridge.
-This is the most striking of the 3 bridges at Painshill Park.
+Passing by the Turkish Tent, we returned down to the Five-Arch Bridge.
+This is the most striking of the three bridges at Painshill Park.
+If you catch it at the right time, you’ll get a full reflection in the lake, which looks amazing.

 The Crystal Grotto